C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Now reflect on the following question: would these contributions be possible without the existence of a website?
 Had this not been the case, could the external users be involved and able to contribute their knowledge?
 Reflecting on this should help you to understand how digital technologies and the web enable the formation of [communities](https://en.wikipedia.org/wiki/Community_of_practice) around domains and resources of perceived shared interest.
 Such "zones" can bring historians in contact with citizen science and participatory practices.

-### Reading/ viewing suggestions of: Accessing maps in the digital age and the mediation of the online repositories
+### Reading/ viewing suggestions

+Volynskaya, Alina.
+"Chapter 1 Traditional Archive, Knowledge Repository and the Digital" In *Digital Archives of Science: Revisiting the Vestiges of Knowledge-Making*, 23-37.
+De Gruyter Oldenbourg, 2026. https://doi.org/10.1515/9783111729664-003

+Salimi, Hamid, Somayeh Fadaei Nezhad Bahramjerdi, and Rana Tootoonchi.
+2025.
+“The Role of Geographic Information Systems (GIS) in Participatory Conservation of Heritage Areas”.
+European Journal of Geography 16 (1):s1-s11. https://doi.org/10.48088/ejg.si.spat.hum.h.sal.1.11

 ## 2 Learning to read the stories maps tell